Tadepalligudem: Climate

 Tadepalligudem experiences hot and humid climate due to its proximity to the shore of Bay of Bengal.
-It has an average annual temperature of 28.2 C. May is the very hottest and December is the coolest month of the year.
+It has an average annual temperature of 28.2 C. May is the hottest and December is the coolest month of the year.
 Temperature crosses 40 C in summer.
 July receives most precipitation and annually the city receives an average rainfall of 992 mm.

-Media

-Eenadu and Sakshi, Andhra Jyothi, Vaartha, The New Indian Express (English) etc., daily newspapers are published from Tadepalligudem.